Through the Fire and Flames

-"Through the Fire and Flames", often abbreviated as TTFAF, is a song by English power metal band DragonForce.
+"Through the Fire and Flames" ("TTFAF") is a song by British power metal band DragonForce.
 The song is acclaimed as the most successful song by the band.
 The song was the lead single and opening track from DragonForce's third album, Inhuman Rampage.
 It is known primarily for its rapid twin guitar solos by Herman Li and Sam Totman.

 The song peaked at #86 on the Billboard Hot 100 and #61 on the Canadian Hot 100 in 2008, making it the band's only single to reach either chart.
-It also enjoyed briefly renewed popularity in March 2015 when a cover version (Tina S.) uploaded to YouTube became popular, sending the song to number 13 on the Rock Songs chart.
+It also enjoyed briefly renewed popularity in March 2015 when a cover version (Tina S) uploaded to YouTube became popular, sending the song to number 13 on the Rock Songs chart.
 It has sold 1.1 million copies in the United States alone and has been certified platinum by the Recording Industry Association of America.

-While the song had appeared as a background track in several video games, the inclusion of a playable version of "Through the Fire and Flames" in the rhythm game Guitar Hero III: Legends of Rock as one of the most difficult songs in the game helped to raise the popularity of the song, and it has appeared in numerous rhythm games since.

 Composing and recording

-This song is written in the key of C minor (but in standard E tuning), and like most other DragonForce songs it is written in a fast tempo of 200 beats per minute with a common time signature (170bpm in the first half of the guitar solo).
+The song is written in the key of C minor, with sections in the relative major of E-flat major, but played in standard E tuning.
+Like most other DragonForce songs, it is written with a fast tempo of 200 beats per minute (170 beats per minute during the first half of the guitar solo) with a time signature of 4/4.

 Near the end of the recording, guitarist Herman Li broke one of his guitar strings.
 Despite this, the band decided to keep this recording and left it on the final album version.